dilincoln/eslint-plugin-x-trim/README.md

 # eslint-plugin-trim-x-attribute

-Simplify and clean up tag attributes in your code effortlessly, making your HTML cleaner and more maintainable.
+Simplify and clean up tag attributes in your code effortlessly, making your HTML tags cleaner and more maintainable.

 ## Installation